mattstanbrell/sluck-v2/src/utils/supabase/schema.md

   reply_count INTEGER NOT NULL DEFAULT 0,
   reply_user_ids UUID[] NOT NULL DEFAULT '{}',
-  embedding vector(1024), -- Vector embedding of message content for semantic search CONSTRAINT message_container_check CHECK (
+  embedding vector(1024), -- Vector embedding of message content for semantic search context TEXT, -- Contextual information about the message chain CONSTRAINT message_container_check CHECK (
     (conversation_id IS NULL AND channel_id IS NOT NULL) OR